 Changing the world

 Community & Innovation

 Our Global Presence

 Global Learning For All

 Our Biology programs include two undergraduate degrees and a minor for students interested in discovering the fundamental knowledge of the living world.
 The study of biology has grown rapidly and become increasingly cross-disciplinary in recent years.
 As such, our faculty has proved versatile and committed to providing the best curriculum and experiential opportunities possible.
 In turn, each student will possess the knowledge and laboratory skills they need to excel in this exciting, ever-evolving field.

-We designed our B.A. degree program for majors who are seeking employment in the field immediately after college or as a second major for education majors who aim to become...
+The B.A. degree program is designed for majors who are seeking employment in the field immediately after college or as a second major for education majors who aim to become...